 When the coil is energized, it throws the contact.
 This completes the circuit between the common pin 30 and pin 87.
 In the normal position, this circuit is open.

-- For more information, read how to wire a SPST relay.
+- For more information, watch this: How to wire a relay.

 Standard five-pin single pole, double throw (SPDT) relays have one N/O and one normally closed (N/C) output terminal.